LilyLicht/origins-dragonloot-addon/README.md

 # Origins - DragonLoot Addon

-A simple mod to add DragonLoot support to Origins!
+A simple Fabric mod to add DragonLoot support to Origins!